emkhv/Louisiana-mock-database/README.md

 ## Overview

 The Louisiana Museum Mock Database is a simulated database designed to emulate the data management needs of the Louisiana Museum of Modern Art in Denmark.
-This mock database provides a structured and efficient way to simulate the storage, retrieval, and management of artwork information, artists, exhibitions, and more, as if it were the real Louisiana Museum database.
+This mock database provides a structured and efficient way to simulate the storage, retrieval, and management of artwork information, artists, exhibitions, and more as if it were the real Louisiana Museum database.
 ![Uploading poster.png…]()

 ## Features